Hesperocyparis macnabiana: Description

-Hesperocyparis macnabiana is an evergreen shrub or small tree, 3–12 m (rarely to 17 m) tall, with a spreading crown that is often broader than it is tall.
+Hesperocyparis macnabiana is a coniferous shrub or small tree, 3–12 m (rarely to 17 m) tall, with a spreading crown that is often broader than it is tall.
 The foliage is produced in dense, short flat sprays (unlike most other California cypresses, which do not have flattened sprays), bright glaucous gray-green, with a strong spicy-resinous scent.
 The leaves are scale-like, 1–2 mm long with an acute apex, and a conspicuous white resin gland on the center of the leaf.
 Young seedlings produce needle-like leaves up to 10 mm (0.4 inches) long in their first year.

 The seed cones are oblong-ovoid to cuboid, 15–25 mm long and 13–20 mm broad, with six (rarely four or eight) scales, each scale bearing a prominent umbo; they are strongly serotinous, not opening to release the seeds until the parent tree is killed by wildfire.
 This enables heavy seed release to colonize the bare, fire-cleared ground.
 The pollen cones are 3–4 mm long, and release their pollen in the fall.